Articunatu/02-Company_AngularAPI/README.md

 Fictional registry over the departments and employees at a company REST-API with all of the CRUD operations - for two models in total.
-The purpose of this project was to link a backend in .NET to a common frontend framework in the industry; which in the case was Angular.
+The purpose of this project was to link a backend in .NET to a common frontend framework in the industry - which in this case was Angular.

 # Backend techniques